rule

 Text 11

-Thus commanded taking control drove he forward the chariot and saw, [with Him] entering there, each of His own men and the opposing party the emblem [of Garuda].
+Thus commanded taking control drove he forward the chariot, so that, with Him arriving there, all of His troops and the soldiers of the opposing party caught sight of the emblem [of Garuda].
+(Vedabase)

 Text 12